huoyanzhizhou/dig-eg-gaz.github.io/_pages/how-to/templating-instructions.md

 The first step is to determine if you are looking at something that is a template.
 Advertisements, tables, and other material that is not free text is probably templated.
 Check these indexes to see if you can find something identical or similar to what you want to find:
 - The complete catalog of advertisements is [here](https://dig-eg-gaz.github.io/advertisements/).
 - The complete catalog of financial tables and other boilerplates is [here](https://dig-eg-gaz.github.io/templates/).
-- Further down on this page, there are a few other miscellaneous templates.

 These indexes contain images of the templated items, links to TEI-XML documents representing the templated item, and (sometimes) a comment or two about the template.
 Once you've identified the relevant template, copy and paste its XML into your own file. **Important**: Only copy the material contained within the `<body> </body>` tags--the rest of the file should not appear in your issue file.
 To do so, select the text like this: